ozdobame/portfolio/README.md

-# portfolio
+# Ernest Ozdoba's portfolio
-This is my professional portfolio
+# This is my professional portfolio.
+It uses AWS and ReactJS
+# I'm still learning